Carvajal and Vazquez add to Madrid's injury woes

 Carvajal has sustained a grade two tear to his right thigh and, according to reports in Spain, will be out of action for at least a month.

-The right-back played the full 90 minutes as Madrid suffered a shock 4-1 loss to Ajax on Wednesday (AEDT) and consequently crashed out of the UEFA Champions League at the last-16 stage.
+The right-back played the full 90 minutes as Madrid suffered a shock 4-1 loss to Ajax on Wednesday (NZDT) and consequently crashed out of the UEFA Champions League at the last-16 stage.

 Vazquez hobbled off before the half-hour at the Santiago Bernabeu and Madrid, who return to action against Real Valladolid on Sunday, announced he suffered a grade one strain to his left hamstring.